 So how can we view Kloppers’ legacy?
 It’s not an altogether easy task.

-Kloppers led BHP though an extraordinarily tumultuous period in which the company successfully faced down a global financial crisis and a tax war with the Australian government, while enjoying an unprecedented mining boom.
-The firm certainly emerges from this period in a strong position and is much better placed than its nearest rival, Rio, with still high profits and negligible debt.
+Kloppers led BHP though an extraordinarily tumultuous period in which the company successfully faced down a global financial crisis and a tax war with the Australian government, as well as enjoying an unprecedented mining boom.
+The firm certainly emerges from this period in a strong position, and much better placed that its nearest rival in Rio, with still high profits and negligible debt.
 But one might rightly ask: should it have been better?

 However, iron ore was also where Kloppers came a cropper.
-BHP’s ill-fated tilt at a Rio Tinto takeover in 2007/08 was one of the silliest of the top-of-the-cycle manoeuvres (which included Macquarie Bank trying to take over Qantas right before it faced insolvency).
-It was not that the Rio takeover threatened BHP’s balance sheet or made no business sense?–?the shortsightedness was strategic.
+BHP’s ill-fated tilt at a Rio Tinto takeover in 2007/8 was one of the silliest of the top-of-the-cycle manoeuvres (that included Macquarie Bank trying to take over Qantas right before it faced insolvency).
+It was not that the Rio takeover threatened BHP’s balance sheet or made no business sense?—?the shortsightedness was strategic.

 The proposed takeover of Rio was such a baldly monopolistic play that from the outset it had almost no chance of success.
-It triggered a wave of Asian government angst, which included a move on Rio by Chinese state-owned enterprise Chinalco.
+It triggered a wave of Asian government angst, which included a move by Chinese state-owned enterprise Chinalco on Rio.
 It also did real long-term damage to Australia’s free-trade credentials (and why the Australian government of the day endorsed the merger you will have to ask yourself).

 But these two episodes were to haunt Kloppers and shareholders.
 In late 2010 he launched a full takeover bid for Canada’s PotashCorp.
 Again, the acquisition made good business sense.
-Potash is commodity-leveraged to food production and very limited supply.
-It has all the elements that made iron ore so successful but was exposed to the future of Chinese growth, not the past.
+Potash is a bulk commodity leveraged to food production and very limited supply.
+It has all the elements that made iron ore so successful but was exposed to the future of Chinese growth not the past.

 It’s likely BHP’s recent record of aggressive rent-seeking behaviour in monopoly plays and the defiance of tax policy played a role in the Canadian central government’s extraordinary decision.
 BHP’s future prospects were likewise prescribed.

-Eventually, of course, Kloppers did get his big acquisition in 2011 in the form of Petrohawk, a US oil and gas firm big into shale extraction.
-But it too faced some nasty criticism, including leaks to The New York Times suggesting much of the shale that had been purchased was sub-prime.
-Still, that is yet to be seen, and the elevation of Andrew Mackenzie to CEO, the company’s “chief executive non-ferrous”, an oil man, shows BHP is pretty serious about driving value in that division.
+Eventually of course, Kloppers did get his big acquisition in 2011 in the form of Petrohawk, a US oil and gas firm big into shale extraction.
+But it too faced some nasty criticism, including leaks to The New York Times suggesting much of the shale that has been purchased is sub-prime.
+Still, that is yet to be seen and the elevation of Andrew Mackenzie to CEO, the company’s “chief executive non-ferrous”, an oil man, shows BHP is pretty serious about driving value in that division.